Domus Habitat Portugal

 Well, Lares, Penates and Genius needed to join forces and to unite in an Olympus of their own, where they could put their efforts together, in a home, in a uterus where they could create new homes, new lives.

 Thereby, from the creating and procreating vision of Genius and the strong belief of Penates, the Domus was born!
 Its architecture is inspired by by the urban residences of the nobles of Ancient Rome and it shelters this equally noble cause.
-Simultaneously it is a domus of the peasants where tradesman and artisans lived as it unites the desires of those who give and receive the strength of Habitat.
+Simultaneously it is a domus of the peasants where tradesman and artisans lived as it unites the desires of those who give and receive the strength of Habitat for Humanity Portugal.

 The Domus is the heart of Habitat, where Genius and Penates will welcome all the Lares, coming from all four corners of the World, and guide their hands and hearts towards those who need thel, sheltering tired bodies and fulfilled souls.
 The Domus is the cocoon, the port, the lighthouse of those who need this cause, this house, this home!
 In the Domus all offers and donations will be collected, stocking the goodwill of those who share this belief that we really can have “a World where all have a decent home to live in”, a World where we all belong!